-Single phase power is typically reserved for lower power requirements, however in some cases powering a small motor with single phase input power is practical.
+Single phase power is typically reserved for lower power requirements; however, in some cases powering a small motor with single phase input power is practical.
 Single phase motor starters are not commonly available since this is a rare case, and with a little bit of know-how, a 3-phase motor starter can easily be wired for single phase power.
-This is how Springer Controls does it in our UL508A certified panel shop.
+This is how Springer Controls does it in our UL508A certified panel shop – we’ve also included a 3 phase motor contactor wiring diagram below.

 Single Phase Motor Overload Protection